aspose-zip/Aspose.ZIP-for-.NET/README.md

 [Aspose.ZIP for .NET](https://products.aspose.com/zip/net) is a flexible documents compression and archive manipulation API for standard zip format.
 API enables .NET applications to achieve files compression/decompression, archiving files as well as folders and encryption of archives.
 It provides protection via user-defined passwords and traditional encryption using ZipCrypto or AES encryption such as AES128, 192 and AES256.

-This repository contains [Examples](Examples) projects for Aspose.ZIP for .NET to help you learn and write your own applications.
+This repository contains [Demos](Demos) and [Examples](Examples) projects for Aspose.ZIP for .NET to help you learn and write your own applications.

 <p align="center">
 <a title="Download complete Aspose.ZIP for .NET source code" href="https://github.com/aspose-zip/Aspose.Zip-for-.NET/archive/master.zip">